 It doesn't take Patti long to realize why Larry has vanished and where he's gone to.
-She gathers her belongings, some money and everything else that's not tied down, as this also is a part of the game that is filled with dead end situations.
+She gathers her belongings, some money and everything else that's not tied down, as this also is a part of the game that is filled with dead-end situations.
 You can get almost to the ending just to find out that you missed one easy to miss object back at the casino.

 After getting dressed Patti can either go straight to the bamboo jungle or go and see a local stripper first.
-Either way, she has to navigate through a dry, scorching jungle, then cross a long ravine, battle some wild boars and ride a log through a rapid river before she finds her man.
+Either way, she has to navigate through a dry, scorching jungle, then cross a long ravine, battles some wild boars and rides a log through a rapid river before she finds her man.
 All in all, this part of the game is pretty simple and you can even jump over the arcade river log ride scene.
 It's just that this part is also filled with a lot of possibilities to die and, as mentioned, dead ends if you missed something important previously.
 It's one heck of a save/restore mire.

-It's actually pretty interesting, that the Patti's side of the game is more punishing, traditional adventure, as the part of Larry feels more modern and almost void of dead ends like that.
+It's actually pretty interesting, that Patti's side of the game is more punishing, traditional adventure, as the part of Larry feels more modern and almost void of dead ends like that.
 Larry's side has a few, but it doesn't feel like it's drowning in them.
 But overall the game doesn't come close to being a design mess LSL2 is.
 Design of it feels like Al Lowe learned a lot from the mistakes he made in the past.
-From some reason he just designed the final part of the game in more unforgiving fashion.
+From some reason, he just designed the final part of the game in more unforgiving fashion.
 I'm guessing it might be, because the part of Patti is much shorter, so the amped difficulty probably is to add more length.
-These hitches aside, LSL3 still is the best of the parser driven Larry games.
+These hitches aside, LSL3 still is the best of the parser-driven Larry games.